vitessio/website/content/en/docs/user-guides/configuration-basic/planning.md

 ## Provisioning

 Some high level decisions have to be made about the number of cells you plan to deploy on.
-This will loosely tie into how many replicas you intend to run per MySQL primary; You are likely to deploy at least one replica per cell.
+This will loosely tie into how many replicas you intend to run per MySQL primary.
+You are likely to deploy at least one replica per cell.

 Vitess resource consumption is mostly driven by QPS, but there may be variations depending on your use case.
 As a starting point, you can use a thumb rule of provisioning about 1 CPU for every 1000QPS.
 This CPU will be divided between MySQL, vttablets and vtgates, about 1/3 each.
 As for memory, you can start with approximately 1GB per CPU provisioned for Vitess components.
 MySQL memory will be largely guided by the buffer pool size, which may take some trial and error or prior experience to tune.